camunda/camunda-docs/docs/product-manuals/clients/go-client/index.md

 }
 ```

-Let us go over this code snippet line by line:
+Let's go over this code snippet line by line:

 - First we create the credentials provider for the OAuth protocol.
 This is needed to authenticate your client.
 - Next we create the client passing in the address of the cluster we want to connect to, as well as, the credentials provider from the step above.
 - Finally, we send a test request to verify that the connection was established.

-The values for these settings can be taken from the connection info on the _Client Credentials_ page.
+The values for these settings can be taken from the connection info on the **Client Credentials** page.
 Note that `clientSecret` is only visible when you create the client credentials.

 Another, more compact, option is to pass in the connection settings via environment variables: